YTread Logo

 Feb 18, 2020

-was born on february 15, 1820 in massachusetts she had six brothers and sisters and she was born into a quaker family that means yes they didn't believe in singing , dance or wear fancy clothes, but they did believe that girls should be educated like boys, so Susan learned with her brothers one day.
-Susan came home from school upset that the teacher wasn't teaching the girls the same math as the boys her father said oh no way we can have that and said his own school or his daughters could learn the same than her children, she also encouraged all her children to discuss important issues going on in the world including the fight against slavery and 1837 a great economic depression occurred and many families including Susan's lost all their possessions, even selling their glasses and underwear.
+Hi, I'm Sophie Malone and this is history today.
+I'm going to be Susan B. Anthony, let's open those polls.
+Susan B. Anthony was born on February 15, 1820 in Massachusetts, she had six brothers and sisters and was born into a Quaker family, that means she did.
+She didn't believe in singing, dancing or wearing fancy clothes, but they did believe that girls should receive an education just like boys, so Susan learned alongside her brothers one day.
+Susan came home from school upset because the teacher didn't teach the girls the same math as the girls. children, her father said, "Oh, there's no way we can have that" and said that her own school or her daughters could learn the same thing as her sons.

 susan b anthony herstory for kids